pschatzmann/arduino-snapclient/README.md

 ### Feature list

 - Header only C++ implementation
-- PCM, Opus, FLAC and Ogg decoding is supported
+- PCM, Opus decoding is supported
 - Auto connect to snapcast server on network
 - The functionality has been tested on an ESP32
 - Memory efficient implementation, so that PSRAM is not needed
 - Use any output device or DSP chain suppored by the [Audio Tools](https://github.com/pschatzmann/arduino-audio-tools)
+- Flexible design so that you can choose from different processor implementations and synchronizers.

+The disadvantage of these goals iw that you might need to fine tune the solution to have it working as you want.

 ### Description